-After some experience with controlling my clay kiln with Linux over cron scripts, I’ve moved to bought PC410 controller.
-But (probably) because it was knock off, it had removed plenty of useful features (you can read about in polish here) I’ve decided to do my own.
+After some experience with controlling my ceramic kiln with Linux over cron scripts, I’ve moved to Chinese PC410 controller.
+But (probably) because it was knock off, it had removed plenty of useful features (you can read about it, in Polish here) I’ve decided to do my own controller.

 Since this was a bit tricky, I think it will be useful to write it somewhere.